GreatlyHizkia/Portfolio-Coffee-SQLServer-PowerBI/README.md

 ## 📊 Deliverables

-📄 SQL Scripts.sql → Using SQL server
+* 📄 SQL Scripts.sql → Data cleaning & EDA queries
-📊 Dashboard-Coffee.png → Power BI Dashboard Image
+* 📊 Dashboard-Coffee.png → Power BI Dashboard
-📝 README.md → Analysis summary & recommendations(you’re here!)
+* 📝 README.md → Analysis summary & recommendations

 ---

-## 👤 Author

-**\[Greatly Hizkia Manua]**
+## 🌟 About Me

+Hi!
+I'm \[Greatly Hizkia Manua], an aspiring Data Analyst with a strong passion for transforming raw data into actionable insights.

+This project reflects my ability to work with real-world business data using industry-standard tools like **SQL Server** and **Power BI**.

+I focus not only on building dashboards but also on uncovering strategic insights that drive real business value.
+Whether it’s **data cleaning, visualization, or storytelling**, I aim to deliver meaningful outcomes through data.

+---

 ## 📬 Get in Touch
+Thanks for checking out my project!
+I'm actively building my portfolio as a Data Analyst and open to internships, freelance projects, or full-time roles.
-If you'd like to collaborate, discuss this project, or offer feedback, Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/greatlyhizkiamanua/) or explore more of my work on [GitHub](https://github.com/GreatlyHizkia), or reach out via email at greatlymanua@gmail.com
+If you'd like to collaborate, discuss this project or offer feedback:
+* Connect with me on [LinkedIn](https://www.linkedin.com/in/greatlyhizkiamanua/)
+* Explore more of my work on [GitHub]([https://github.com/username-anda](https://github.com/GreatlyHizkia))
+* Reach out via email at :greatlymanua@gmail.com

+---

+## 📌 License

+This project is for educational and portfolio use only.